Give from Your Donor-Advised Fund

 Can I name The Bardo Foundation as a beneficiary?

 Yes.
 By naming The Bardo Foundation as a full or partial beneficiary, you create a lasting legacy that funds childhood cancer research beyond your lifetime.
-Contact your fund administrator to update your designation using our legal name and EIN.
+Contact your DAF sponsor to update your designation using our legal name and EIN.

 What's the difference between a DAF and a private foundation?